-California Chrome is the newest member of the list, as of his win in the 2016 Dubai World Cup.
+California Chrome moved to the top of the list with his win in the 2016 Dubai World Cup, but was knocked off by Arrogate in the next Dubai World Cup.
 He is a California-bred who started out in restricted state-bred company and improved to be competitive in open company.
 He won the 2014 Kentucky Derby and Preakness Stakes and seemed to be a lock to win the Belmont as well, but he didn't fire and Tonalist won the race.
 After a couple of lackluster races, he won again in November in the Hollywood Derby at Del Mar.
 As a 4-year-old, he shipped to Dubai to run second in the 2015 Dubai World Cup at Meydan and didn't race again until January of his 5-year-old season.
 During his time away, original co-owner Steve Coburn sold his 30% share to Taylor Made Farm, with the new partnership of Perry Martin and Taylor Made named "California Chrome LLC".
 He won the San Pasqual at Santa Anita, then shipped to Meydan in Dubai where he won a prep race and then the 2016 Dubai World Cup, where the winner's share of the $10 million purse put him at the top of the all time earnings list.
-Since then, he has won the San Diego Handicap, Pacific Classic, Awesome Again Stakes, Los Alamitos Winter Challenge, and finished second in the Breeders' Cup Classic taking him to total earnings of $14,502,650 in 26 lifetime starts.
-He is supposed to be retired after his final start in January 2017 in the inaugural Pegasus World Cup.
+Since then, he has won the San Diego Handicap, Pacific Classic, Awesome Again Stakes, Los Alamitos Winter Challenge, and finished second in the Breeders' Cup Classic taking him to total earnings of $14,752,650 in 27 lifetime starts.
+He iretired after finishing second to Arrogate in his final start in January 2017 in the inaugural Pegasus World Cup.

 Espoir City had 40 starts with 17 wins, 10 seconds, and 3 thirds, with total earnings of $11,443,812.
 He only started once outside of Japan where he finished 10th in the 2010 Breeders' Cup Classic.
 Many would say he doesn't belong on this list since all his starts but the one were in Japan where the purses are inflated and most of the races restricted to Japanese-bred horses, however his one U.S. start put him on Equibase's official records.